SMSpp-Project/tools/README.md

   -h, --help                      Print this help.
 ```

-See the [`examples`](thermalunit_solver/examples) directory for sample input files and configurations.
+See the [`examples`](thermalunit_solver/examples) directory for sample
+input files and configurations.

 ### Block solver

-The input netCDF file can be a problem file or a block file:
+The input netCDF file can be a problem file or a Block file:

-- a problem file already contains a Block configuration and a Solver configuration,
+- a problem file already contains a Block configuration and a Solver
-  so if you provide them by command line they will be ignored;
+  configuration, so if you provide them by command line they will be ignored;

-- a block file needs a Block configuration and a Solver configuration to be solved.
+- a Block file needs a Block configuration and a Solver configuration to be
+  solved.

-See the [`examples`](thermalunit_solver/examples) directory for sample input files and configurations.
+See the [`examples`](thermalunit_solver/examples) directory for sample input
+files and configurations.

 ### SDDPBlock Solver